Eugen Bleuler

 He emphasized the existence and importance of distinguishing between primary and secondary symptoms, which remain relevant today.

-Primary symptoms are described as integral to the disease mechanism.
-The secondary symptoms are defined as response to the affected psychic interaction with the external and internal worlds.
-Furthermore, he observed that schizophrenic patients with acute symptoms have a better prognosis than those with less severe but long lasting symptoms.
+The disease mechanism describes primary symptoms as integral.
+The secondary symptoms are defined as responses to the affected psychic interaction with the external and internal worlds.
+Furthermore, he observed that schizophrenic patients with acute symptoms have a better prognosis than those with less severe but long-lasting symptoms.

 Coining Term: Schizophrenia

-Bleuler chose this name because he believed that the minds of schizophrenics were temporarily dominated by one complex, whilst other functions were “split off,” leaving them partially or wholly ineffective.
+Bleuler chose this name because he believed that the minds of schizophrenics were temporarily dominated by one complex, while other functions were “split off,” leaving them partially or wholly ineffective.

 Contrary to common modern assumptions, the term does not imply a splitting of personalities.
 According to Bleuler, schizophrenia represents a group of disorders with shared symptoms but also significant variation in symptoms.
 He differentiated between basic and accessory symptoms, as well as between primary and secondary symptoms.
 Bleuler referred to basic symptoms as those that must be present in any form of schizophrenia, whereas accessory symptoms may or may not occur.

-The symptom of abnormal association was categorized by Bleuler as both a basic and primary symptom, signifying its central role in his conception of schizophrenia.
+Bleuler classified the symptom of abnormal association as both a basic and primary symptom, indicating its central role in his conception of schizophrenia.

 Eugen Bleuler and Eugenics